 There are so many variations, probably because of the many cultural influences.
 Though typically attributed to Mexican cuisine, chili also incorporates Spanish and Native American culinary traditions, as well as regional influences from across the US.

-Before you tinker, you need a starting point.
-And I went with a standard: Betty Crocker.
-It took me only a few batches to realize that I like some sweetness in my old fashioned chili.
+I like some sweetness in my old fashioned chili.
 But it needs to be a balance of spice and sweet.
-That led me to a combination of ingredients I always have on hand, which when combined provides a little sweetness, similar to a hint of barbeque sauce.
+That led me to a combination of ingredients I always have on hand, which when combined provides a sweeter profile, similar to a hint of barbeque sauce.